Thinking about taking a distance learning course?

 Wilkes Community College's distance learning program provides services to both curriculum and continuing education students as well as all citizens in our service area and beyond.
 Distance learning occurs when the instructor and the students are in physically separate locations.
-Distance learning can be either synchronous or asynchronous and provides alternate course delivery formats, such as Internet courses, courses presented via the cyber classroom, or hybrid courses.
-Distance education courses are offered to assist students who are time and/or place bound in completing degree requirements that would not be possible with traditional classroom instruction.
-Some distance education courses may require students to take tests on campus or at a proctored site.
+Distance learning can be either synchronous or asynchronous and provides alternate course delivery formats, such as Internet courses, mixed or hybrid courses, or courses presented via the cyber classroom.
+Distance learning courses are offered to assist students who are time and/or place bound in completing degree requirements that would not be possible with traditional classroom instruction.
+Some distance learning courses may require students to take tests on campus or at a proctored site.

 The division of Instructional Services coordinates activities with Student Services to insure that distance learning students have access to support services.
 For more information on services provided please refer to the section in the catalog entitled Student Services.

-Online/Internet courses have 100% of the instruction delivered through the Internet.
-Internet courses are accessed through MoodleTM ( an open source learning management system).
-There is a link to Moodle on the WCC Prowler (http://www.wilkescc.edu/WCCProwler/).
-This allows students to access Internet courses at home, at work, at the beach, or via the networked computers located on campus.
+Online/Internet courses have 100% of the course content and assessment through online instruction.
+Internet courses are accessed through MoodleTM ( a learning management system).
+Students can access the link to Moodle through the WCC Prowler on the Wilkes Community College homepage or at https://moodle.wilkescc.edu .
+This allows students to access Internet courses at home, networked computers located on campus, or anywhere with a high speed internet connection at https://moodle.wilkescc.edu.
 Internet courses cover the same material and have the same credit hours as conventional courses; however, these courses allow students to access the information at a time and place convenient to them.
-Moodle can also be accessed from anywhere you have an internet connection at http://moodle.wilkescc.edu

 Students may interact with the faculty members teaching Internet courses through email, phone, or by visiting the faculty member on campus.